Did You Know That The First Matchstick Was Sold In 1824? Read On To Find Out More…

 The First Matchstick, Created By John Walker, Was Sold In 1824!

 This motivated him to study that subject at Durham and York.
-In his late 30s, he had his own shop as “chemist and druggist”, Walker was an exceptional person who worked with natural ingredients and chemical substances which were not used much in human or animal medicines back then.
+In his late 30s, he had his own shop as a “chemist and druggist”, Walker was an exceptional person who worked with natural ingredients and chemical substances that were not used much in human or animal medicines back then.

 Evolution Of The Matchstick